Stormy110/Stormy110/README.md

 My name is Ian Storms and I am an aspiring software developer.
 - 🔭 I’m currently working on ...
-DigiticalCrafts Coding Bootcamp.
+Polygon.io APIs and WQebSockets
 - 🌱 I’m currently learning ...
 PostgreSQL, React.js and Express.js
 - 👯 I’m looking to collaborate on ... anything interesting!
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/ianstorms/) || [Portfolio](https://www.ianstorms.com)